makandra/katapult/README.md

 contains a full example of Katapult's features: Use it as an inspiration for modeling your own application.

-Modify the templates in `lib/templates` to match the current state of your application.
+Edit the templates in `lib/templates` to match the current state of your application.
 You can customize even more templates than these few (see the "Starting" section above).